-All Drexel architecture students may be able to receive credit in the Intern Development Program (IDP) for work experience obtained before graduation, which is part of most state licensure requirements.
+Bachelor of Architecture students may be able to receive credit in the Architectural Experience Program (AXP) for work experience obtained before graduation, which is part of most state licensure requirements.
 The Bachelor of Architecture program is accredited by the National Architectural Accrediting Board (NAAB).

-For more information on both tracks also visit the Drexel University Undergraduate Architecture Catalog.
+For more information on both B.Arch. pathways also visit the Drexel University Undergraduate Architecture Catalog.

 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-Drexel Universitys Architecture Program Accreditation Reports and Documents
+Drexel University Architecture Program Accreditation Reports and Documents